rsmp-nordic/rsmp_website/pages/compliance.md

 ## Coverage
 The Validator mainly tests the protocol layer.
 This includes checking that the correct message types are send in the right order, and with a valid structure.
 It includes only limited validation of behavioural aspects.

 For example, for traffic ligth controllers, it checks that you can can send a command to change the signal plan, and that the associated status then reports the new signal plan.
-But it does not (yet) check how the signal groups are actually change states.
+But it does not (yet) check how the signal groups actually change state over time.

 We expect to expand the test suite over time to cover more behavioural aspects.